 All students also participate in an annual, End of Year evaluation meeting with the school psychology faculty.
 The participants include the student and program faculty.
-Other participants may, at either the faculty or student's request, include the faculty adviser, another faculty member, or a field supervisor.
-If a student feels strongly that a particular person outside of the school psychology staff should attend (faculty counselor/adviser, field supervisor), the student should inform the program coordinator and they share with the coordinator the responsibility for inviting that person and encouraging their participation.
+Other participants may, at either the faculty or student's request, include the faculty advisor, another faculty member, or a field supervisor.
+If a student feels strongly that a particular person outside of the school psychology staff should attend (faculty counselor/advisor, field supervisor), the student should inform the program coordinator and they share with the coordinator the responsibility for inviting that person and encouraging their participation.
 During these meetings, the student presents a self-evaluation, both orally and in writing, and then receives feedback from each faculty member on both professional and academic progress.
 Students are expected to interact with the faculty critically and honestly, discussing both strengths and weaknesses and reflecting upon their development.
+When differences of opinion exist and a student does not agree with the faculty assessment, they are asked to provide a written response and the Program Coordinator attaches the response to the relevant evaluation form.